This post may contain affiliate links, please see the privacy policy for details.

 Notes

-With the leftover heart middles and leftover caramel, you can make cute mini cookies, by using the same heart cookie cutter to cut heart shapes out of the caramel (be sure to grease your cookie cutter and wait until the caramel has cooled completely!) then place the caramel hearts onto the tops of the snickerdoodle hearts and sprinkle the tops with flake salt.
+Leftover heart cutouts: With the leftover heart middles and leftover caramel, you can make cute mini cookies, by using the same heart cookie cutter to cut heart shapes out of the caramel (be sure to grease your cookie cutter and wait until the caramel has cooled completely!) then add the caramel hearts on top of the snickerdoodle hearts, sprinkling them with flake salt too.

-Low and slow is the best for caramel!
-If you go above 245 degrees F your caramel will start to get a bit harder to chew, if you go below 242 degrees F the caramel may be too soft.
+Low and slow caramel-making: If you go above 245 degrees F your caramel will start to get a bit harder to chew, and if you go below 242 degrees F the caramel might be too soft.

-The pumpkin pie spice in the sugar coating can totally be optional, I just love the extra little kick it gives to the sweetness of the cookie.
+Pumpkin pie spice: The pumpkin pie spice in the sugar coating is totally optional but I just love the extra little kick it gives to the sweetness of the cookie.

 Nutrition